 - One Piece Film: Z: Takes place between the Fishman Island arc and Punk Hazard arc, and is the first One Piece movie to be set after the Time Skip.
 Unlike the tenth, Oda took the position of producer, not writer.
 It was initially planned to be canon, but after too many inconsistencies with the Manga were noted, Oda decided to declare it non-canon instead.
 The third movie to be dubbed by Funimation.

 - One Piece Film: Gold, released on July 23, 2016.
 Once again, Oda serves as executive producer, and contributed for the movie.
 The movie also marks the first time it was released internationally to various countries (albeit limited releases) following its original run, some with the original language and some dubbed over.
-The United States showcase will be dubbed, thus making this the fourth dubbed One Piece film by Funimation.
+The United States showcase was be dubbed, thus making this the fourth dubbed One Piece film by Funimation.

 Crossover and Specials